mitchellkolb/postscript-interpreter/README.md

 # What I Learned in this Project
 - How to code in python with emphasis using:
-    - Higher Order Functions like map, filter, and reduce
     - Static Scoping and Dynamic Scoping
     - Pythons strong dyanmic typing
     - Data types / systems like iterators, iterables, streams, classes, closures, and objects